Ann Beattie Gets it Down Pat

 ANN BEATTIE: No, it wasn’t liberating as a fiction writer.
 Privacy can really be very hard to write about.
 You have to find a way to have people make assumptions that are not just assumptions you’re planting.
 I think it’s not analogous to holding up a mirror to somebody, really, and expecting that anything will be revealed more than the image.
 But you have to make that person look dynamic enough, in spite of their shyness and reticence, to make someone go on that journey with you.

-CATES: When I think of “The Letter”, which was styled after F. Scott Fitzgerald, that was a fictional account using some facts.
+CATES: When I think of “The Letter” [one of chapters in the book], which was styled after F. Scott Fitzgerald, that was a fictional account using some facts.
 What aided you most in creating a voice for her?

 BEATTIE: Well a lot of things did.
 Sometimes actually text did, other books did.
 For example [Mr. and Mrs. Nixon’s youngest daughter] Julie Nixon Eisenhower’s biography about her mother did allow me to see how her mother expressed herself in sentences, and that she had a particular vocabulary.
 And no different than a lot of people—for example, I wasn’t there when Julie Nixon Eisenhower was interviewing her mother.
 But much of this book is interested in an exploration of the kind of gaps between things.
 So while you wouldn’t normally think of a mother and daughter as having gaps between them—you think of the bond between them, and I don’t mean to suggest anything personal about a faulty relationship of mother and daughter—I mean that if it’s somebody extremely close to you asking you for posterity to comment on something, as in how you got your engagement ring, you’re quite aware of that person’s proclivities.
 You’re quite aware of a closeness that really wouldn’t let you be very likely to introspect or say something against Richard Nixon in that situation.